yigit-oz/WeatherCSV/README.md

 # WeatherCSV
-Analysis of weather reports in csv. files.
+Analysis of weather reports in .csv files.

 Libraries used for this project: https://www.dukelearntoprogram.com/course2/doc/javadoc/index.html?course=2